relxd/lxd-sdk/docs/InstancesApi.md

 <a name="getInstancesByNameConsole"></a>
 # **getInstancesByNameConsole**
-> GetInstancesByNameResponse getInstancesByNameConsole(name, recursion, filter)
+> BackgroundOperationResponse getInstancesByNameConsole(name, recursion, filter)